Gilberto-psJunior/Gilberto-psJunior/ReadMe.md

 # Hello there 👋

-## 🚀 Sobre mim
+## 🚀 About me
-Me chamo <strong> Gilberto Júnior</strong>
+My name is <strong> Gilberto Júnior</strong>

-Eu sou estudante de desenvolvimento web fullstack...
+Im a student of web fullstack development focused on reactk...

-## 🎓 Formação
+## 🎓 Formation

-16ª edição do curso starter web fullstack Growdev
+16ª edition of  starter web fullstack Growdev course

-Analise e desenvolvimento de sistemas Estacio de sá
+Analysis and development of systems Estacio de sá
 ## ⚡ Social

 <a href="https://www.linkedin.com/in/gilberto-juniorsantos/"><img src="LinkedIn-0077B5_style%3Dfor-the-badge%26logo%3Dlinkedin%26logoColor%3Dwhite.png"></a>